TheDunboy20/TheDunboy20/README.md

 - 👋 Hi, I’m @TheDunboy20
 - 👀 I’m interested in programming and spaceflights.
-- 🌱 I’m currently learning math to not be suprised at the university.
 - 📫 How to reach me - thedunboysk@gmail.com
 - :book: CTU student